TEXT OR CALL US: (855) 544-3463 Ext. 0

 What are “Lost” Assets?

 The term “lost assets” describes those which cannot be found in the financial records of an individual or organization.
 When people relocate, change employment, or open up an account for someone else, they may lose or forget their assets, for example.
-In the US alone there are billions of dollars of lost assets also known as Unclaimed Property.
+In the US alone there are billions of dollars of lost assets also known as lost Assets

 Similarly, when there is a death and there is no documentation of the investment made in one’s belongings, assets may potentially be “lost”.
 Although ownership of these assets cannot be contested, steps must be taken to guarantee the records administrator has the most recent information.
-Probate courts and Unclaimed Property could hold these assets.
+Probate courts and lost Assets could hold these assets.

 Lauth Investigations and their team strive to locate the rightful owner of the asset and return to the owner and heirs by conducting complex Genealogy research and connecting owners of the asset.